-(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECTION N 13 OR 15(d) O OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTER LLY PERIOD EN NDED JUNE 30, 2021.
-OR ☐ TRANSITION REPORT PURSUANT TO SECTION 13 OR 15(d) OF F THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PERIO DD FROM то .
-Commissi on File Number: 0 001-39144 twork Cor Nevada (State or other jurisdiction of incorporation or organization) 88-0336997 (I.R.S.
-Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices) 80112 (Zip code) (Registrant's tele (303) 723-1000 phone number, inclu cluding area code) (Former name, former address a Not Applicable and former fiscal yea rear, if changed since last report) Securities registered d pursuant to Section on 12(b) of the Act: Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value DISH The Nasdaq Stock Market L.L.C.
-Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all report during the preceding 12 months (or for such shorter period that the requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$ ts required to be filed registrant was require ed by Section 13 or 15(d) of the Securities Exchange Act of 1934 ired to file such reports), and (2) has been subject to such filing Indicate by check mark whether the registrant has submitted electron Regulation S-T (§232.405 of this chapter) during the preceding 12 mag.
-No $\ \square$ Indicate by check mark whether the registrant is a large accelerated emerging growth company.
-See the definitions of "large accelerated company" in Rule 12b-2 of the Exchange Act.
-Large accelerated filer $oxtimes$ Accelerated filer $\square$ Non-accelerated filer $\Box$ Smaller reporting company $\square$ Emerging growth company $\square$ If an emerging growth company, indicate by check mark if the regis or revised financial accounting standards provided pursuant to Secti Indicate by check mark whether the registrant is a shell company (as s defined in Rule 121 2b-2 of the Exchange Act).
-Yes $□$ No $\boxtimes$ As of July 26, 2021, the registrant's outstanding common stock consclass B common stock. sisted of 289,454,03 37 shares of Class A common stock and 238,435,208 shares of
+(Mark One) ☑ QUARTERLY REPORT PURSUANT TO SECT TION 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE QUARTER LY PERIOD ENDED SEPTEMBER 30, 2021.
+OR ☐ TRANSITION REPORT PURSUANT TO SECTI ON 13 OR 15(d) OF THE SECURITIES EXCHANGE ACT OF 1934 FOR THE TRANSITION PE RIOD FROM то .
+Comn nission File Number: 00 1-39144 Network Corp of registrant as specified Nevada (State or other jurisdiction of incorporation or organizat ion) 88-0336997 (I.R.S.
+Employer Identification No.) 9601 South Meridian Boulevard Englewood, Colorado (Address of principal executive offices) (303) 723-1000 80112 (Zip code) (Registrant's telephone number, includ ing area code) (Former name, former addr Not Applicable ess and former fiscal year, , if changed since last report) stered pursuant to Section Title of each class Trading Symbol(s) Name of each exchange on which registered Class A common stock, \$0.01 par value DISH The Nasdaq Stock Market L.L.C.
+Securities registered pursuant to Section 12(g) of the Act: None Indicate by check mark whether the registrant (1) has filed all reduring the preceding 12 months (or for such shorter period that requirements for the past 90 days.
+Yes \boxtimes No \square Indicate by check mark whether the registrant has submitted ele Regulation S-T (§232.405 of this chapter) during the preceding Yes \boxtimes No \square ve Data File required to be submitted pursuant to Rule 405 of orter period that the registrant was required to submit such files).
+Indicate by check mark whether the registrant is a large accelerate emerging growth company.
+See the definitions of "large acceler company" in Rule 12b-2 of the Exchange Act. nted filer, an accelerated fi rated filer," "accelerated fi ler, a non-accelerated filer, a smaller reporting company, or an iler," "smaller reporting company" and "emerging growth Large accelerated filer \boxtimes Accelerated filer \square Non-accelerated filer \square Smaller reporting company \square Emerging growth company \square If an emerging growth company, indicate by check mark if the r or revised financial accounting standards provided pursuant to S to use the extended transition period for complying with any new nge Act. $\ \Box$ Indicate by check mark whether the registrant is a shell compan y (as defined in Rule 12b- 2 of the Exchange Act).
+Yes \square No \boxtimes As of October 25, 2021, the registrant's outstanding common stock. ock consisted of 290,357,0 069 shares of Class A common stock and 238,435,208 shares of